BAJAJ FINSERV DIRECT LIMITED

 Frequently Asked Questions

-Can I close my demat account online?
+Can a demat account be closed online?

 Yes.
 Many brokers support online closure through their portal or mobile app.